Tencent/libpag/.github/ISSUE_TEMPLATE/bug_report_en.md

 <!--
 ## libpag bug
 Hello!
-Sorry you're having a bug!
-Please help us make libpag better by filling everything below out with as much information as you can, so we can try to reproduce and fix the bug!
+Sorry you're having an Issue!
+Please help us make libpag better by filling everything below out with as much information as you can, so we can try to reproduce and fix the issue!
-Please ask and answer usage questions or submit feature requests on Github Discussions: https://github.com/Tencent/libpag/discussions.
-We use Github Issues to track bugs only.
 -->